SNL-WaterPower/WecOptTool-MATLAB/docs/user/example.rst

 variables are the radius of the surface float, ``r1``, the radius of the heave plate, ``r2``, the draft of the surface float, ``d1``, and the depth of the heave plate, ``d2``, such that ``x = [r1, r2, d1, d2]``.
-The optimization algoritm will attempt to find the values of ``x`` that minimize the objective function.
+The optimization algorithm will attempt to find the values of ``x`` that minimize the objective function.

 .. note::